-Error recovery requirements of iSCSI/iSER are the same as that of traditional iSCSI.
-All three ErrorRecoveryLevels as defined in [iSCSI] are supported in iSCSI/iSER.
+Error recovery requirements of iSCSI/iSER are the same as that of Traditional iSCSI.
+All three ErrorRecoveryLevels as defined in [RFC3720] are supported in iSCSI/iSER.

-- For ErrorRecoveryLevel 0, session recovery is handled by iSCSI and no special handling by the iSER Layer is required. - For ErrorRecoveryLevel 1, see section 10.2.1 on SNACK Handling and PDU Recovery. - For ErrorRecoveryLevel 2, see section 10.2.2 on Connection Recovery.
+- For ErrorRecoveryLevel O, session recovery is handled by iSCSI and no special handling by the iSER Layer is required. - For ErrorRecoveryLevel 1, see section 10.2.1 on PDU Recovery. - For ErrorRecoveryLevel 2, see section 10.2.2 on Connection Recovery.